 No time like the present to learn right?
 I soon discovered there was a name for what I had become: A Virtual Assistant.
 I embraced this wholly and got pretty darn good at what I do, I now am an online business manager for a few select clients and train aspiring virtual assistants.

-If becoming a Virtual Assistant is of interest to you, I highly recommend grabbing a spot on my upcoming 5 Day VA Challenge, we start on Feb 20th.
+If becoming a Virtual Assistant is of interest to you, I highly recommend grabbing a spot on my upcoming 5 Day VA Challenge.
 It’s a 5 day intensive to help you understand if this career is an option for you, and if so, sets you on the right path for success.
 It’s also a great place to just meet like minded people!

 What gave you the idea of creating Digital Nomad Kit/Virtual Assistant course?
 Tell us more about it too.